 To implement a new plugin, create a new class that inherits from imageio.core.Format. and implement the following functions:

-imageio.core.Formatinit(name, content of the second sec descrip- Initialize the Plugin. tion) imageio.core.Formatcan_read(request) Check if Plugin can read from ImageResource. imageio.core.Formatcan_write(request)) Check if Plugin can write to ImageResource.
+imageio.core.Formatinit(name, descrip- Initialize the Plugin. tion) imageio.core.Formatcan_read(request) Check if Plugin can read from ImageResource. imageio.core.Formatcan_write(request) Check if Plugin can write to ImageResource.

 imageio.core.Format.init